DarekDGB/DigiByte-Adamantine-Wallet-OS/docs/architecture-overview.md

 ---

 *This file is a living document.
 As the Adamantine Wallet moves from design to implementation, this overview will be kept in sync with the actual repository structure and deployed features.*

+📱 Digi-Mobile Integration (Android)

+Adamantine is designed to operate with multiple DigiByte node backends.
+On Android, the wallet prefers a local full node when available.
+This is achieved through integration with Digi-Mobile, a pruned and mobile-friendly build of DigiByte Core.

+How it works
+	1. Digi-Mobile runs a local DigiByte Core daemon on Android.
+	2. The daemon exposes the standard JSON-RPC interface on 127.0.0.1:<port>.
+	3. Adamantine’s node client detects the node automatically and treats it as a first-class backend:
+	•	UTXO listing
+	•	fee estimation
+	•	mempool / chain-tip queries
+	•	transaction broadcasting

+If Digi-Mobile is reachable, Adamantine switches into local full-node mode:
+Android Device
+┌────────────────────────────┐
+│  Digi-Mobile (local node)  │  ← Full DigiByte Core (pruned) └───────────────┬────────────┘
+                │ JSON-RPC
+┌───────────────▼────────────┐
+│    Adamantine Wallet        │
+│  (Guardian + Shield Stack)  │
+└─────────────────────────────┘
+If it is not reachable, Adamantine falls back to remote nodes declared in config/example-nodes.yml.

+Why Digi-Mobile matters

+Running a full node directly on the device provides:
+	•	full trustless validation
+	•	strong privacy (no external RPC leaks)
+	•	resilience against network censorship
+	•	perfect alignment with the Guardian and Shield layers

+With Digi-Mobile + Adamantine, Android becomes a self-contained DigiByte security environment.